Zdravko Dimitrov

-Zdravko Minchev Dimitrov (Здравко Минчев Димитров; born 24 August 1998) is a Bulgarian professional footballer who plays as a left winger for Turkish club Sakaryaspor, on loan from Levski Sofia.
+Zdravko Minchev Dimitrov (Здравко Минчев Димитров; born 24 August 1998) is a Bulgarian professional footballer who plays as a left winger for Süper Lig club Bodrum.

 Career

 In July 2017, Dimitrov was loaned to Botev Vratsa.
 He was named on the bench for three Botev's games in the Second League, but he did not make an appearance in either match.
 He was recalled by his parent club after spending a month in Vratsa.

 On 3 September 2017, Dimitrov joined Lokomotiv Sofia on loan until the end of the season.

 Levski Sofia

 He became part of Levski Sofia in the summer of 2019.
-He made his debut on 11th of June in the Europa League qualification win against Ružomberok substituting Iliya Yurukov in the 89th minute.
-He scored his first goal for Levski on 14th of February 2021 in the 2-0 win against Montana.
+He made his debut on 11 June in the Europa League qualification win against Ružomberok substituting Iliya Yurukov in the 89th minute.
+He scored his first goal for Levski on 14 February 2021 in the 2–0 win against Montana.
 Receiving good pass from Nigel Robertha, dribbling past one opposite defender he netted the first goal of the game in the 14th minute.
 Upon the return of Stanimir Stoilov as head coach of Levski in September 2021, Dimitrov was sidelined on his position as left-winger by new signing Welton.
 In March 2022, Dimitrov along with fellow team-mate Dimitar Kostadinov were excluded from the squad by manager Stoilov due to disciplinary issues, later identified as gambling addiction.